Fork me on GitHub

 | Comments

-I’m sure you’ve all come across merge commits when using Git, those pesky commits with a message reading something like Merge branch 'master' of github.com:kernow/Project-X. We’ve all been guilty of it, but don’t worry there’s a way to stop being a “Git Tit” and make everyone in your team happy which will no doubt lead to them buying you cake!
+I’m sure you’ve all come across merge commits when using Git, those pesky commits with a message reading something like Merge branch 'master' of github.com:kernow/Project-X. We’ve all been guilty of creating git merge commits, but don’t worry there’s a way to stop being a “Git Twit” and make everyone in your team happy which will no doubt lead to them buying you cake!
 But first, how do these commits get into the repository in the first place?
 You start out being a good gitizen, git checkout master, git pull, feverishly code away, commit, commit, commit.
 Woo I’m done, everyone will love my wicked new code! git push rejection!! what!
 Other people have been working too, jerks. git pull, git push, and there we have it, a merge commit.
 So how do we stop this madness?

 Rebase to the rescue